gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

  - New / first [GDOv7 Mailer module](https://github.com/gizmore/phpgdo-mailer-gdo).
 A mailer for symfony or better will follow.

  - [Module_DOMPDF](https://github.com/gizmore/phpgdo-dompdf) replaces [Module_TCPDPF](https://github.com/gizmore/phpgdo-dompdf) (which never got finished).
 We are now using a HTML to PDF strategy.
 New GDT render method renderPDF() which defaults renderHTML().
 It's the first module to use composer as 3rd party library provider.

 ## 7.0.0 / release 22.May.2022

 A fresh restart of the GDO project.

-GDOv7.0.0 comes with only *all core* and *some secret/basic* modules, but all of them cleaned up and now unit tested.
+GDOv7.0.0 comes with only the core modules, but all of them cleaned up and now unit tested.
 The goal for this release is 100% test passes for the core.

  - Confusion resolved.
 RENDER_LIST is for <ul> and RENDER_CHOICE is for <option>.